(Photo by Focus Features)

-Theron makes her first big-screen appearance (and first rom-com ever!) in 2019 with Long Shot, co-starring Seth Rogen, and has The Addams Family and Fair and Balanced lined up for the rest of the year.
+Theron made her first big-screen appearance (and first rom-com ever!) in 2019 with Long Shot, co-starring Seth Rogen.
+The Addams Family also released, and now so has the Fox News drama Bombshell.
 With that, we’re taking a look back with the best Charlize Theron movies (and the worst!), ranked by Tomatometer!

 Critics Consensus: The Last Face's noble intentions are nowhere near enough to carry a fundamentally misguided story that arguably demeans the demographic it wants to defend.

 The Last Face centers around a love affair between Dr. Wren Petersen (Academy Award (R) winner, Charlize Theron), the director...
 [More]

 Adjusted Score: 12.054%